Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 | `Logging__LogLevel__Default` | Defaults to `Information`.
 Possible valid values are <br/><br/>`Debug`, `Information`, `Warning`, `Error`, `Critical`.|
 | `Logging__LogLevel__Azure.Sdk.Tools.TestProxy`| Set to `Debug` to see request level logs emitted by the Test Proxy.|

-Both of the above variables can be set in the `docker` runtime by providing additional arguments
-EG: `docker run -e Logging__LogLevel__Default=Warning azsdkengsys.azurecr.
+Both of the above variables can be set in the `docker` runtime by providing additional arguments EG: `docker run -e Logging__LogLevel__Default=Warning azsdkengsys.azurecr.io/engsys/test-proxy:latest`.
-io/engsys/test-proxy:latest`.
 For multiple environment variables, just use multiple `-e` provisions.

 ## How do I use the test-proxy to get a recording?